microkits/microbus/README.md

 ```

 ## Cryptography
-There is the possibility of implementing encryption in the buffer carried by the transporter.
+There is the possibility of implementing encryption to data transported in microbus.
 To do this, you must implement the `CryptographyStrategy` interface and implement the following methods:

 ```typescript